11Hayden/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type - to print the type of file named iamafile is 13-symbolic_link - to link /bin/ls __ls__
-14-copy_html - to copy all html files that are not present or not up to date in the parent of pwd from pwd
+14-copy_html - to copy all html files that are not present or not up to date in the parent of pwd from pwd 100-lets_move - to move files that begin withupper case alphabets